codewithPrasiddha/movie-review-system/README.md

-To make that README look proper and nice on GitHub, you need to format it using Markdown syntax—especially for headings, code blocks, and lists.

-Here is the corrected version for you to copy and paste directly into the GitHub README editor.
-It will render cleanly on the page:

 # Movie Review System

 A microservices-based application built with FastAPI, Docker, and PostgreSQL, allowing users to register, log in, add movies, and post reviews.